18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/data-engineering-part-5-data-pipeline/index.md

   - Produce data to Kinesis Data Stream by:
     - Using Amazon SDK for Kinesis
     - Using Kinesis Producer Library
-  - Produce data to Kinesis Data Stream using **_in-memory_** table created in a Apache Zeppelin notebook with Apache Flink as the stream processing engine (so-called Kinesis Data Analytics)
+  - Produce data to Kinesis Data Stream using **_in-memory_** table created in an Apache Zeppelin notebook with Apache Flink as the stream processing engine (so-called Kinesis Data Analytics)
   - Process streaming data using Kinesis Data Firehose and Lambda
     - The data flow looks like: Streaming data --> Kinesis Data Stream --> Kinesis Delivery Stream (Data Firehose) --> Lambda (to preprocess data) --> S3
     - Streaming data and Kinesis Data Stream are in the ingestion layer
     - Kinesis Delivery Stream and Lambda are in the processing layer
-  - Clean, aggregate, enrich, visualize data using Kinesis Data Analytics and OpenSearch (ElasticSearch)
+  - Clean, aggregate, enrich, and visualize data using Kinesis Data Analytics and OpenSearch (ElasticSearch)
   - Process streaming data from Kinesis Data Stream using only Lambda
     - In Lambda code, parse `vendorId` as `string` in `item` object
   - Preprocess streaming data from Kinesis Data Stream using Kinesis Client Library (KCL) before passing the data to the processing logic
-    - KCL takes care complex tasks associated with distributed processing such as loading balance record processing across many instances
+    - KCL takes care of complex tasks associated with distributed processing, such as loading balance record processing across many instances
 - [Streaming Analytics Workshop](https://streaming-analytics.workshop.aws/).
 This workshop covers:
-  - End-to-end scalable streaming architecture to ingest, analyze, visualize streaming data using Kinesis with very detailed explaination
+  - End-to-end scalable streaming architecture to ingest, analyze, and visualize streaming data using Kinesis with a very detailed explanation
-  - Deploy a Flink application using Kinesis Data Analytics Studio Zeppelin notebook
+  - Deploy a Flink application using the Kinesis Data Analytics Studio Zeppelin notebook
   - End-to-end streaming architecture that combines batch and streaming aspects in one uniform Apache Beam pipeline
-    - Note: When creating the Cloud Formation stack, you might need to update the stack template to avoid timeout error on creating resources.
+    - Note: When creating the Cloud Formation stack, you might need to update the stack template to avoid a timeout error on creating resources.
 In the stack template, you should change the Timeout property of `Cloud9DevEnvironmentKinesisReplayBuildPipelineWaitConditionAC504110` and `BeamConsumerBuildPipelineWaitCondition71C56893` to 3600, then recreate the stack
 - [Typical Kinesis solutions](https://docs.aws.amazon.com/kinesisanalytics/latest/java/getting-started-next-steps.html)
 - [Building Data in Motion Applications with Confluent on AWS](https://confluent.awsworkshop.io/)
-  - Note: this workshop requires your credit card credentials to use Confluent
+  - Note: This workshop requires your credit card credentials to use Confluent

 ## Implement a data transformation solution

-![data-pipeline][data-pipeline]

 This post will focus on the AWS's resources you might need to implement data transformation solutions.
 You can skip the introduction of AWS courses.
 You only need to get the idea of implementing a data transformation solution and its purpose.

-The raw data ingested into the data repository is usually not ML ready as is.
-The data needs to be transformed and cleaned, which includes deduplication, incomplete data management, and attribute standardization.
-Data transformation can also involve changing the data structures, if necessary, usually into an OLAP model to facilitate easy querying of data.
-The general process using AWS's cloud services looks like:
+The raw data ingested into the data repository is usually not ML-ready as-is.
+The data needs to be transformed and cleaned, including deduplication, incomplete data management, and attribute standardization.
+Data transformation can also involve changing the data structures, usually into an OLAP model to facilitate easy querying of data.
+The general process of using AWS's cloud services looks like this:

+![data-pipeline][data-pipeline]

 ### Data preparation ETL

-Data preparation ETL might deal with huge amounts of data.
+Data preparation ETL might deal with vast amounts of data.
 Distributed computation frameworks like MapReduce and Apache Spark provide a protocol of data processing and node task distribution and management.
 They also use algorithms to split datasets into subsets and distribute them across nodes in a compute cluster.

-Using Apache Spark on EMR is one of cloud-based solution for Data preparation ETL.
-EMR supports many instance types that have proportionally high CPU with increased network performance, which is well suited for HPC (high-performance computing) applications.
+Using Apache Spark on EMR is one cloud-based solution for Data preparation ETL.
+EMR supports many instance types with proportionally high CPUs with increased network performance, which is well suited for HPC (high-performance computing) applications.

 To learn more, refer to: